 Man vs. himself

 A person bored with his life decides to experiment.
 While at first exhilarating, the need for ever-riskier experimentation leads him on a deep, downward spiral.
-How does the main character decieve himself that the experimention is destroying his life?
-How does he find a way to reverse his course and bring excitement to his life without dangerous experimention, or will his life end tragically?
+How does the main character deceive himself that the experimentation is destroying his life?
+How does he find a way to reverse his course and bring excitement to his life without dangerous experimentation, or will his life end tragically?

 Professional Book Editor: Having your novel, short story or nonfiction manuscript proofread or edited before submitting it can prove invaluable.
 In an economic climate where you face heavy competition, your writing needs a second eye to give you the edge.
 I can provide that second eye.